vespa-engine/documentation/en/faq.md

 Workaround would be to use maps to store the wildcard fields.
 Map needs to be defined with <code>indexing: attribute</code> and hence will be stored in memory.
 Refer to [map](reference/schema-reference.html#map).

-#### Is there any size limitation in multivalued fields?
-No enforced limit, except resource usage (memory).

 #### Can we set a limit for the number of elements that can be stored in an array?
 Implement a [document processor](document-processing.html) for this.